hamzaelmi068/agentnoon-org-chart-/README.md

 # 📊 Agentnoon Org Chart Visualizer

-This project is a Vue + Tailwind application built as part of the Agentnoon coding test.
+This project is a Vue + Tailwind application.
 It visualizes a large-scale organizational hierarchy using CSV data, and calculates insightful reporting metrics like descendant counts, IC cost, manager cost, and cost ratios.

 ---